zhan-lab/ainu/README.md

 This software is free to use.
 However, a valid COMSOL license (≥ 5.5) is required for the full-physics model.

-Version 0.1 features:
+* Version 0.1 features:

-1, Added the TRPL analysis module of a semiconductor (1D material model). <br>
+  1. Added the TRPL analysis module of a semiconductor (1D material model). <br>
+  2. Three theoretical models are available to choose for TRPL analysis:
+     * the bi-exponential equation;
-2, Three theoretical models are available to choose for TRPL analysis: bi-exponential equation, the kinetic (or ABC) model, or the full-physics model (require a COMSOL license).
-Here the full-physics model describes the drift-diffusion of carriers and the dynamic occupation of defects. <br>
+     * the kinetic (or ABC) model;
+     * the full-physics model (require a COMSOL license), which describes the drift-diffusion of carriers and the dynamic occupation of defects. <br>
-3, Added a TRPL data pre-process tool, which includes the removal of the noise and interpolation for analysis.
+  4. Added a TRPL data pre-process tool, which includes the removal of the noise and interpolation for analysis.